kamilkhanlab/implicit-func-relaxations/README.md

 repository illustrates our new approach for constructing convex/concave relaxations for the unknown implicit function
-$\mathbf{x}$ in terms of known information, and contains our Julia code for all numerical examples in the corresponding article.
+$\mathbf{x}$ in terms of known information, and contains our Julia code for all numerical examples in the corresponding manuscript.

 This implementation was developed by Huiyi Cao in Julia.
-This repository is tied to the accompanying paper, and will not be updated except for bug fixes.
-If you make use of this code, please cite the accompanying paper.
+This repository is tied to the accompanying manuscript, and will not be updated except for bug fixes.
+If you make use of this code, please cite the accompanying manuscript.

 This work was supported by the McMaster Advanced Control Consortium (MACC), and by the Natural Sciences and Engineering Research Council of Canada (NSERC) under Grant RGPIN-2017-05944.